ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex4_Enroll_Win10_Device.md

 8. In the **Devices | Azure AD devices** window, in the lef-hand pane under **Manage**, select **All devices**.
 9. In the **Devices | All devices** window, verify that both devices are listed.
 Note the value displayed in the **Ownership** column for each device.
 Since LON-CL1 was enrolled by Holly, an administrator, LON-CL1 is classified as a corporate device.
 Conversely, since Joni Sherman, a non-admin, enrolled LON-CL2, device ownership is classified as a personal device. <br/>

-10. Leave the Client 1 VM open for the next exercise.
+10. Leave all browser tabs open for the next task.

 # Proceed to Lab 4 - Exercise 5